google/wuffs/README.md

 install -v github.com/google/wuffs/cmd/...` and `go test github.com/google/wuffs/lang/...`.

-If you've changed any of the libraries (i.e. changed any `.puffs` code), run `puffs test` or, ideally, `puffs test -mimic` to also check that Puffs' output mimics (i.e. exactly matches) other libraries' output, such as giflib for GIF, libpng for PNG, etc.
+If you've changed any of the libraries (i.e. changed any `.wuffs` code), run `wuffs test` or, ideally, `wuffs test -mimic` to also check that Wuffs' output mimics (i.e. exactly matches) other libraries' output, such as giflib for GIF, libpng for PNG, etc.

-If your library change is an optimization, run `puffs bench` or `puffs bench -mimic` both before and after your change to quantify the improvement.
-The mimic benchmark numbers should't change if you're only changing `.puffs` code, but seeing zero change in those numbers is a sanity check on any unrelated system variance, such as software updates or virus checkers running in the background.
+If your library change is an optimization, run `wuffs bench` or `wuffs bench -mimic` both before and after your change to quantify the improvement.
+The mimic benchmark numbers should't change if you're only changing `.wuffs` code, but seeing zero change in those numbers is a sanity check on any unrelated system variance, such as software updates or virus checkers running in the background.